If you have been sexually assaulted, call any of the following resources to discuss your options:

 - Don't accept a ride from someone you have just met, perhaps at a party - no matter how pleasant he or she may seem.

 - Be able to get yourself home; do not rely on others to take care of you.

-- Trust your instincts when you are fearful (listen the the little voice inside you and act on it).
+- Trust your instincts when you are fearful (listen to the little voice inside you and act on it).

 - Be aware of controlling behavior in a date or a relationship.
 Most rape survivors recall feeling uncomfortable about some of their partner's behaviors.